ORWAC Research Development Grant

 Call and Application Posted February 2019

-ORWAC members are eligible to apply for one of three grant categories that support scholars at different levels of their career: Category 1 for MA students, Category 2 for PhD students, and Category 3 for instructors or tenure track faculty.
-At least one grant will be awarded in each of the three categories.
+ORWAC members are eligible to apply for grants that support scholars at different levels of their career: Category 1 for undergraduate students, Category 2 for MA students, Category 3 for PhD students, Category 4 for contingent faculty, and Category 5 for tenure track faculty.

 Each grant offers a maximum of $2,500.00.

 Grants are designed to assist feminist scholars completing research or creative projects that privilege and advance understandings about the intersectionality and complexity defining women’s lives.
 Broadly speaking, submitted projects are those that:

 - Chart new ground in disciplinary knowledge about women and gender